juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 The best practices approach though is to create a `package.json` file.
 Since the suggested approach is to not commit the content of your `node_modules` folder to your VCS, but rather to automatically reinstall them during the build process, you need a place to keep track about the installed package and its according version: `package.json`.

-To create a new `package.json`, simply execute `npm init` inside a clean folder.
-You'll have to answer a few questions but ultimately ou will get a nice new package config file.
+To create a new `package.json` file, simply execute `npm init` inside a clean folder.
+You'll have to answer a few questions but ultimately you will get a nice new package config file.

 ![Example of a package.json file](/blog/assets/imgs/node-grunt-yeoman/package-json.png)

-Whenever you install new packages use the `--save` or `--save-dev` option to persist the package into the `package.json` file.
+Whenever you install new packages you then use the `--save` or `--save-dev` option to persist the package into the `package.json` file.
+For instance, executing...

 ```
 $ npm install --save-dev grunt
 ```

-This automatically adds `grunt` to the `devDependencies` section of the package config file:
+...will automatically add `grunt` to the `devDependencies` section of the package config file:

 ```json
 {